caseyg/awesome/README.md

 *   [livekit/agents](https://github.com/livekit/agents) - Build real-time multimodal AI applications 🤖🎙️📹

-*   [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
-This tool combines the capabilities of a large language model with practical file system operations and web search functionality.
+*   [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.This framework enables Claude to generate and manage its own tools, continuously expanding its capabilities through conversation.
+Available both as a CLI and a modern web interface

 *   [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.